 For federal income tax purposes, a person may not be treated as both a “member” and an “employee” of a limited liability company (an “LLC”).
-This client alert discusses: (a) the alternatives that may be used to award LLC membership interests to an individual while preserving the ability to treat the individual as an employee of the LLC; and (b) the benefits that may be provided to an employee that are unavailable to a member who provides services to the LLC.
+This law bulletin discusses: (a) the alternatives that may be used to award LLC membership interests to an individual while preserving the ability to treat the individual as an employee of the LLC; and (b) the benefits that may be provided to an employee that are unavailable to a member who provides services to the LLC.

-Except where otherwise noted, references to an LLC are to an LLC with more than one member that is taxable as a partnership for federal income tax purposes.
-If an individual owns 100% of the equity interests in an LLC that operates an active business, the income of the business generally must be reported by the owner on the owner’s individual income tax return as self-employment income from a sole proprietorship.
+Except where otherwise noted, references to an LLC are to an LLC with more than one member that is classified as a partnership for federal income tax purposes.
+If an individual owns 100% of the equity interests in an LLC that operates an active business, the net taxable income of the business generally must be reported by the owner on the owner’s individual income tax return as self-employment income from a sole proprietorship.

 Treatment as an Employee

 - A member in an LLC that provides services to the LLC (a “service member”) generally is not permitted to be treated as an employee for federal income tax purposes.
 Consequently, the service member does not receive a W-2 reflecting the service member’s wages paid by the LLC.
 Instead, the LLC is required to reflect such compensation as a “guaranteed payment” on the K-1 issued to the service member.